 Home to several groves of the world’s largest tree, the Giant Sequoia, these two parks are worth the travel time to get there.
 When you get your first glimpse of even one of these gentle giants, much less walk among them in a grove, it will take your breath away.

-Get Directions (Sequoia NP)
+Get Directions (Sequoia National Park)

-Get Directions (Kings Canyon NP)
+Get Directions (Kings Canyon National Park)

 In addition to the Sequoias, you’ll find deep canyons and impressive rock outcroppings in the 900,000 acres of these adjacent parks.
 With 800 miles of hiking trails, fishing the glacial lakes, or gazing up at the dark, starry sky, staying indoors just isn’t an option.
 Winter brings snowshoeing or cross-country skiing along those same trails amidst the soft blanket of snow.